 - Improved self-confidence: movement helps us feel more attractive in our own bodies

 - Improved cognitive functioning: during cardiovascular movement, new brain cells are created and the process of degeneration in our hippocampus (where memory and learning are housed) is significantly slowed down

 - Improved sleep and relaxation: decreased body temperature several hour after working out signals to the body that it’s time to sleep

 Physical Health Benefits

-The physical health benefits of consistent, intuitive exercise are far-reaching.
+The physical health benefits of consistent, intuitive movement are far-reaching.